 Whew, this was an important lesson.
 We hope you are seeing your website with new eyes.
 With website structure in mind, you can better determine whether search engine spiders see your content themes clearly or just crawl around your site confused.

 What's next in the SEO tutorial?
 External linking!
 In the next lesson, we'll give you SEO tips on how to attract the right sort of inbound links to your website and prune the harmful links that can damage your site's rankings.

 TIP: Many people have questions about how best to silo a particular website.
-If you need face-to-face help, why not attend one of our SEOToolSet® Training classes?
-For much less than you would pay for consulting services, you can learn SEO, ask questions — directly to Bruce or an SEO trainer — and get answers in person!
+If you need face-to-face help, why not attend one of our SEOToolSet Training classes?
+For much less than you might pay for consulting services, you can learn SEO, ask questions — directly to Bruce or an SEO trainer — and get answers in person!
 See our upcoming SEO training dates and locations for details.